 Now, let’s talk about the story writing and editing experience.

 - I have created three stories so far.
 I consider myself quite acquainted with the service.

 - Somehow, Exposure reminds me of Squarespace from a design perspective and of Medium for their story editor.
-Both services are trying to provide the best user experience to support content creators to share their work pleasantly and as frictionless as possible experience.
-Exposure’s editor is based on blocks where you can insert different photo arrangements, text blocks, embeds, quote, etc. It offers just enough possibilities for creating rich visual and textual stories.
+Both services try to provide the best user experience to support content creators in sharing their work pleasantly and as frictionlessly as possible.
+Exposure’s editor is based on blocks where you can insert different photo arrangements, text blocks, embeds, quotes, etc. It offers just enough possibilities for creating rich visual and textual stories.